 Who is welcome?
 You are!
 We welcome everyone, regardless of age, gender, disability, race, sexual orientation, or anything else that some people might want to think of as excluding anyone.

-The Service: Because the person leading the Service is not the same every week, our worship will vary somewhat from Sunday to Sunday.
-However, there will always be songs and hymns, one or more Bible readings, a money offering and prayers.
+The Service: Our worship will vary a bit from Sunday to Sunday.
+However, there will always be songs (hymns), one or more Bible readings, a money offering and prayers.
 There will also be a “Kids’ Slot” (aimed at children of all ages!) and a longer talk.
 We usually celebrate Communion on the third Sunday of each month.
 Services are timed to finish at or a little before 12.00 noon.
 Having said all that, we are flexible.

 Music: Modern songs predominate, although we include some more traditional hymns.
-You may find a keyboard in use, along with a guitar, bass guitar and drums – or, at least some of them.
+You will almost certainly find a keyboard in use, along with a guitar, bass guitar and drums – or, at least some of them.
 The organ may literally come into play sometimes.
 There will be a music leader and three other singers ‘up front’ and using mics.
 All the words are projected on to a central screen and separate monitors at the sides of the worship area.

 After Worship: We serve light refreshments in the entrance Foyer and in the Conservatory.
 Chatting over a fairly traded cuppa is a great way to ask questions and to get to know each other better.
 Most people do hang around, rather than rushing off.
 We hope you will hang out too.